 Online Pre-employment Tests

 With the advancement of technology and the speed of the internet, online pre-employment testing has resurfaced as a popular way of testing.
 This test allows businesses to target global talent.
 Candidates can take the online pre-employment test from anywhere around the globe and swiftly get their skills evaluated.
-It roughly takes up 5 seconds to provide the result of the online testing that saves up lots of time and resources of the companies to invite candidates to take up the test.
+It roughly takes up to 5 seconds to provide the result of the online testing that saves up lots of time and resources of the companies to invite candidates to take up the test.

 Moreover, online tests are powered by cloud support as well.
-That means the data of the candidates can be easily saved on the cloud and talent pool can be developed by the companies.
+That means the data of the candidates can be easily saved on the cloud and the talent pool can be developed by the companies.
 This is the best way to mobilize global talent and grow your brand plus with online testing tools like Xobin – the process of pre-employment testing even becomes easier and smoother.

 Video-Based Employment Tests

 It is the newest way of conducting the pre-employment tests where candidates are asked to create a small video showcasing their talents.
-The recruiters can ask candidates to demonstrate their particular skills using the videos and send it along with their applications so that recruiters can only call the applicants for the next phase of the interview who really possess some skills.
+The recruiters can ask candidates to demonstrate their particular skills using the videos and send them along with their applications so that recruiters can only call the applicants for the next phase of the interview who really possess some skills.

-This method has made pre-employment testing very simple and convenient for the recruiters as they won’t have to deal with the incompetent candidates anymore.
+This method has made pre-employment testing very simple and convenient for the recruiters as they won’t have to deal with incompetent candidates anymore.
 Moreover, videos can be played or paused multiple times to carefully scrutinize the skills of the candidates.